kaefert/wii-fit-parser/README.md

 ## History of this project

-In 2012 I had done a few hundred "body tests" with the Wii "game?"
+In 2012 I had accumulated over 1000 "body tests" with the Wii "game?"
 "Wii fit".
 I wanted to back up the data in a format that can be worked with.

-In my research how to do that, I found the existing python script "wiifit" https://code.google.com/archive/p/wiifit/ and it looked like it worked fine at first, but then I found out it gave wrong values for about 0.5% lines in the columns bmi & weight in kg.
+In my research how to do that, I found the existing python script "wiifit" https://code.google.com/archive/p/wiifit/ and it looked like it worked fine at first, but then I found out it gave wrong values for about 30 of my 1100 bodytests in the columns bmi & weight in kg.
 Instead of trying to hunt down the bug in the what was in my opinion not very easily readable python code, I created this project.

 Below the original HowTo I published in 2012 on google code (where this project was originally hosted), original can be found still at: https://code.google.com/archive/p/wii-fit-parser/wikis/HowTo.wiki